Updated: May 7, 2025

 The process of buying property in Lisbon typically takes a few weeks to a few months (usually 1-4 months).
 This includes property search, making an offer, signing the promissory contract, securing financing, and completing the final deed.
 However, timelines can vary depending on the complexity of the transaction.

-What is estate agent commission in Portugal?
+What is an estate agent’s commission in Portugal?